 As a BDC, we are required to comply with certain regulatory requirements.
 Also, while we are permitted to finance investments using debt, our ability to use debt is limited in certain significant respects.
 See "Regulation."
-We have elected to be treated for federal income tax purposes as a RIC.
+We have elected to be treated for federal income tax purposes as a regulated investment company or "RIC."
 For more information, see "Material U.S. Federal Income Tax Considerations."